lipp/tango/README.md

 =======

 tango is small, rather simple and customizable rpc package for Lua.
-It does not imply any certain io / event model.
+Calling remote functions is fully transparent and makes syntactically no difference to local calls.
+Remote errors are also forwarded. tango does not imply any certain io / event model.
 Instead tango provides different backends for common io / event modules.
 The table serialization can be customized as well.

+tango supports 1-1 remote calls (send request,receive response) as well as 1-N notifications (send request, NO reponse).

 Backends included
 ---------------------